Skip to content

 IBM client encryption

-If you want to let the IBM client do the encryption you have to select if and how to store the encryption key.
+If you want to let the IBM client do the encryption, you have to select if and how to store the encryption key.
 The choices are:

 1. Never store the key at all.
 This forces you to enter the key for every backup and restore operation.
 Very cumbersome but ultimately the safest option if you decide not to trust the backup operators at all, or want the same level as using a completely separate encryption program manually.
 Enabled with ENCRYPTKEY prompt.